 Authentic BPD Print Card Circa 1907

-This version helps show the four fingerprint w/both thumbs and the Bertillion System.
-Showing why the fingerprints would be easier, and faster than said Bertillion System.
+This version helps show the four fingerprint w/both thumbs and the Bertillon System.
+Showing why the fingerprints would be easier, and faster than said Bertillon System.
 12 measurements, each with a photo, vs. four prints.
-The four fingers of each hand are two prints, and each thumb makes three and four, add to this two photos, a head shot, and a profile shot.
-Eventually, we would go to each finger individually, the four digit groups, two palms for a total of 14 prints and two photos.
-All done rather quickly maybe 2 minutes per hand and a few seconds, for the pictures, roughly 4 to 5 minutes total per individual, over the Battalion System which took as much as many as three to four time that of the fingerprint system.
+The four fingers of each hand are two prints, and each thumb makes three and four, add to this two photos, a headshot, and a profile shot.
+Eventually, we would go to each finger individually, the four-digit groups, two palms for a total of 14 prints and two photos.
+All done rather quickly maybe 2 minutes per hand and a few seconds, for the pictures, roughly 4 to 5 minutes total per individual, over the Battalion System which took as much as many as three to four times that of the fingerprint system.

 The Sun (1837-1989); Nov 27, 1904; pg.
 16